1000 Km+ (Mont Blanc Unlimited Pass covering all Chamonix Valley, Courmayeur, St Gervais, Megève and Verbier)

 Central Chamonix is pedestrianised and usually lively from mid-afternoon as skiers return from the various sectors and congregate in the heart of the resort.
-Le Chambre Neuf is great for apres ski and live music, whilst down by the river you’ll find a line of cheery bars including the sophisticated Cap Horne, perfect for cocktails.
+Le Chambre Neuf is great for après ski and live music, whilst down by the river you’ll find a line of cheery bars including the sophisticated Cap Horne, perfect for cocktails.

 As with most things Chamonix, a driver service from your chalet to collect you at the end of the evening is a big help.

-The large Plan Joran (planjoran-restaurant.com) in the Grand Montets sector also offers a choice of self-service or table service.
+The large Plan Joran (planjoran-restaurant.com) in the Grand Montets offers a choice of self-service or table service.
 It has a wide-ranging menu and despite its size booking a table is strongly recommended to be sure of a seat.

-The rustic Chalet-Refuge de Lognan (+33 6 88 56 03 54) also in the Grand Montets with great views of the glacier.
+The rustic Chalet-Refuge de Lognan (+33 6 88 56 03 54) is also in the Grand Montets with great views of the glacier.
 It’s standard French mountain cooking, just done very, very well.

 Munchies is hugely popular with the locals.
-Located on the Route du Moulin in the centre of Chamonix it has a good mix of traditional French and scandinavian cooking, spiced with asian influences, they guarantee a dinner that will exceed your expectations.
+Located on the Route du Moulin in the centre of Chamonix it has a good mix of traditional French and Scandinavian cooking, spiced with Asian influences, they guarantee a dinner that will exceed your expectations.

-Le Cap Horne is a great place for elegant dining by candle light and comfortable surroundings.
+Le Cap Horne is a great place for elegant dining by candlelight and comfortable surroundings.
 Seafood takes the starring role on the menu although you can choose from a selection of contemporary style dishes.

 The British Alpine Ski School (basschamonix.com) began in Morzine nearly 30 years ago but now operates in many of the top French resorts, with a sizable operation in Chamonix.
 They teach private and group classes in all areas of snowsports learning.